-Year IV Semester II ESNRM 42802 B.Sc.
-Thesis in Environmental Sciences and Natural Resource Management TH Student research projects should commone at the first compater of the final year.
-Students are
+Year IV Semester II

+ESNRM 42802 B.Sc.
+Thesis in Environmental Sciences and Natural TH

+ESINKIVI 42802 Resource Management ΙП

 Student research projects should commence at the first semester of the final year.
 Students are expected to plan their project, review relevant literature, develop methodologies and establish links with relevant organizations during the first semester.
 The entire work will be evaluated for Year IV, Semester II.